-by Morganne Blair, Sports & Remedial Massage Therapist with Bristol Massage Therapy
+by Morganne Blair, Sports & Remedial Massage Therapist with Bristol Massage Therapy (on maternity leave)

 What is Sports Massage?

 Sports massage used to be the preserve of professional athletes, but these days we understand that sports and remedial massage is something that is applicable and accessible to anyone and everyone.

 You bang your elbow on the door, you’ve woken up with a cricked neck, what do you do?

 Your automatic reaction to an injury is to hold that area, with the aim to relieve the pain that you feel there.
 This is the very basic beginning of massage – and it hasn’t been around for thousands of years for no reason.
 Touch makes us feel better, due to the release of oxytocin and endorphins, but also psychologically making us feel more connected and reducing levels of stress.

 Sports massage began with the working with athletes to help them achieve their peak performance and to remain injury free as part of their training programmes, but perhaps it is most well known in its use to support the healing of injuries.
 However, over the course of its existence sports & remedial massage, as it is also known) has become more open to anyone who is in need of remedial or soft tissue work, regardless of age, fitness levels or gender.